Occupational Health and Safety

 * A risk assessment is the overall process through which risk levels are assessed and risk tolerances are determined.

-There were 12 non-lost-time accidents and six lost-time accidents in fiscal 2023.
-The number of lost-time accidents was similar to the previous year’s total of five, but the number of non-lost-time accidents was significantly lower than the fiscal 2022 total of 19.
+There were 14 non-lost-time accidents and two lost-time accidents in fiscal 2024.
+The number of lost-time accidents was reduced by four from the previous year’s total of six, but the number of non-lost-time accidents increased by two from the fiscal 2023 total of 12.

-The number of workers affected by occupational accidents involving trapping and entanglement declined to three, but the number of workers involved in tripping accidents was unchanged at two.
-Thirteen workers were affected by other types of accidents, such as collisions, cuts, and grazes.
-About 60% of accidents occurred when workers were performing non-routine tasks, which suggests that accidents are more likely to occur when people are engaged in unaccustomed work activities.
+About 60% of accidents occurred when workers were performing routine tasks, and 40% when they were carrying out unexpected and non-routine tasks.
 We are taking steps to improve working environments and create workplaces in which the potential for accidents is low by ensuring that employees carry out hazard prediction and pointing and calling before starting any work activity, continually collecting information about near-misses, and encouraging risk assessment activities.
 Other accident reduction initiatives include safety education and countermeasures for older workers, who tend to be more accident-prone because of their declining physical capabilities.
 There have been no fatal accidents involving employees of the Nisshin Seifun Group for over 30 years.

 Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)